markwoodhall/vim-cljreloaded/README.md

 autocmd filetype clojure nnoremap <buffer> hld :ReloadedHotLoadDependencyUnderCursor<CR>
 ```

+It is worth pointing out that as it currently stands this command will block until the dependency and all its requirements have downloaded.
 ## License
 Copyright © Mark Woodhall.
 Distributed under the same terms as Vim itself.
 See `:help license`